pixelsandcandy/ofxVui/README.md

   • Cleanup / add comments to ofxVui code
 ```
-If you think of a feature that would be super useful in this addon please feel free to email me! ***hi.christophermiles@gmail.com*** -or- submit a pull request :)
+If you think of a feature that would be super useful in this addon or have a request to prioritize a feature, please feel free to email me  » ***hi.christophermiles@gmail.com*** -or- submit a pull request :)

 ***
 # **ofxVui**